Murphydbuffalo/hyp/README.md

 The sample size we calculate using these parameters is the smallest sample size required *for each variant* so that you will have your specified level of power given your level alpha, your control proportion, and an effect size at least as big as your MDE.

 I like to think of it as having various levers to pull and tradeoffs to make.
 If you want lower alpha and higher power, you'll need a higher sample size.
 If you want to be able to detect very small effects, you'll need a higher sample size.
 If there is a ton of variability in your control variant's probability distribution you'll need a higher sample size.

-But conversely, if you only care about very large effect sizes, or if you don't need a very high level of power, or a very low level of alpha, then you can get away with a smaller sample size.
+But conversely, if you only care about very large effect sizes, or if you don't need a high level of power, or a low level of alpha, then you can get away with a smaller sample size.

 ## API
 ### `Hyp::ExperimentRepo`
 CRUD experiments.
 It's almost always preferable to use `Hyp::ExperimentRepo` rather than directly querying for or creating a `Hyp::Experiment`.
 The repo handles things like eager loading, and being able to talk to both ActiveRecord and Mongoid.
 #### Instance methods
++ `#list(offset: 0, limit: 25)` - List experiments with their variants eager loaded.
++ `#find(id)` - Retrieve an experiment by ID with its variants eager loaded.
++ `#find_by(hash)` - Retrieve an experiment by a hash with its variants eager loaded.
++ `#create(hash)` - Create an experiment, including control and treatment variants.

 ### `Hyp::Experiment`
 #### Associations